loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 ## Forgejo Instead of GitHub

-The self-contained `vind` path uses Forgejo as the local replacement for both GitHub and most of the GHCR-dependent flow.
+The self-contained `vind` path uses Forgejo as the local replacement for GitHub and for the demo app image flow.

 In practice that means: